noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam-accessAnalyzer.md

 ## Integrations

-- should be able to analyze any AWS resource where iam policies can be applied
+### Config

+- most SSM services can be pushed to config for additional compliance management